rgeraldes24/solc/docs/yul.rst

 Stand-Alone Usage
 =================

-You can use Yul in its stand-alone form in the EVM dialect using the Hyperion compiler.
+You can use Yul in its stand-alone form in the ZVM dialect using the Hyperion compiler.
 This will use the :ref:`Yul object notation <yul-object>` so that it is possible to refer to code as data to deploy contracts.
 This Yul mode is available for the commandline compiler (use ``--strict-assembly``) and for the :ref:`standard-json interface <compiler-api>`: